otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment.md

 ### Task 3

+Implement a scripts to seed the `Department`, `Course` and `User` resources.
+Use one of the two methods described above.

+---

+### Task 4

 Implement a **GET** route that returns an appropriate message if an endpoint does not exist.

 ---

+### Task 5

+Implement a **GET** route that returns a list of all available endpoints in your API.
+You can either hardcode the endpoints or generate them dynamically using the `express-list-endpoints` dependency.

+---

-### Task 4
+### Task 6

 You notice there is a lot of code duplication.
 Refactor the code to reduce the duplication.